• Length 4 years full-time

 Enrolment Status

-will take you longer to finish your program and get your degree.
-If you are an
+It is possible to enrol in fewer courses per semester, but it will take you longer to finish your program and get your degree.
+If you are an international student you must always be enrolled full-time in 24 units each semester.

-the end of week 2 of each semester without penalty.
+Remember you will need to enrol in courses for both First Semester and Second Semester.
+You will be able to change your enrolment in courses up until the end of week 2 of each semester without penalty.
 Other things to be aware of:

-A course can only be counted towards one major or minor.
+• A course can only be counted towards one major or minor.

-You can’t study more than 4 courses (24 units) per semester.
+• You can’t study more than 4 courses (24 units) per semester.

-You may need to enrol in courses for your major and/or your minor, particularly if you are completing a double degree.
+• You may need to enrol in courses for your major and/or your minor, particularly if you are completing a double degree.

-If you are intending to enrol in language courses and have previous experience with the language you wish to study, you need to sit a placement test to ensure you are enrolled at the most appropriate level of language study.
-Further information is available here.
+• If you are intending to enrol in language courses and have previous experience with the language you wish to study, you need to sit a placement test to ensure you are enrolled at the most appropriate level of language study.
+Further information is available here

 Important things to keep in mind when choosing your 1000-level courses